open-metadata/OpenMetadata/openmetadata-docs/content/connectors/database/mysql/index.md

 To run the Ingestion via the UI you'll need to use the OpenMetadata Ingestion Container, which comes shipped with custom Airflow plugins to handle the workflow deployment.

-Note that the user should have access to the `INFORMATION_SCHEMA` table.
+Note that We support MySQL (version 8.0.0 or greater) and the user should have access to the `INFORMATION_SCHEMA` table.

 ## Metadata Ingestion